-Reflections on the 10th Anniversary of the Wartburg Project
+Reflections on the 10th Anniversary Of the Wartburg Project 2023

-The first organizational meeting took place in a small living room on September 17, 2013.
-There had already been a lot of discussion about whether or not a new translation could (or should) be attempted.
-Those discussions and that organizational meeting followed the decision of the 2013 Synod convention not to investigate the feasibility of a translation.
-Sentiments expressed at that synod convention, however, encouraged those who wished to undertake a translation to give it a try.
-Some delegates had noted that those who were interested in pursuing such a project could undertake it as a parasynodical project-one not supported by the synod budget.
+The first organizational meeting for what became the Wartburg Project took place in a small living room on September 17, 2013.
+There had already been a lot of discussion about whether or not a new Bible translation could (or should) be attempted.
+Those discussions and that organizational meeting followed the decision of the 2013 WELS synod convention not to investigate the possibility of developing a Bible translation.
+Some sentiments expressed at that synod convention encouraged those brothers who wished to undertake a translation to give it a try.
 That encouragement led to the founding meeting of the Wartburg Project which led to the Evangelical Heritage Version.
 Ten years have passed since then.
 The passing of a decade provides a good opportunity for some anniversary reflections.